Richard King Mellon: Family

 He married Constance (nee Prosser) McCaulley, daughter of New York City banker Seward Prosser, in 1936.
 Constance was the widow of Vance McCaulley, whom she married in 1929 and who died in 1935.
 They adopted four children: Richard P. Mellon, Seward Prosser Mellon, Constance Barber Mellon, and Cassandra Mellon Milbury.
 Richard King Mellon was also the primary financial founder of Carnegie Mellon University's Heinz College, then known as the School of Urban and Public Affairs.

 Foundation

-The Richard King Mellon Foundation manages his charitable estate and has recently participated in redeveloping industrial brownfields in Pittsburgh.
+The Richard King Mellon Foundation manages his charitable estate and has participated in redeveloping industrial brownfields in Pittsburgh.

 Maurepas Swamp WMA

 In 2001 the foundation donated two tracts of land, totaling 61,633 acres, to the Louisiana Department of Wildlife and Fisheries (LDWF) for the Maurepas Swamp WMA.
 Between 2001 and 2011 another 12,000 acres were gained through purchases and donations.
 In 2012 another 29,630 acres (The MC Davis Tract) was acquired from The Conservation Fund.
 Subsequent acquisitions of the Rathborne, Boyce, and Crusel tracts now gives the WMA 122,098 acres that all began with the Mellon Foundation donation.